 What the program is about: Fear of homophobia and transphobia often prevents [LGBT Elders] from trying to access support.
 The Ally card program helps identify safe, supportive people.
 The program does so by providing Allies with a card to display in their space and by providing the Youth Project with an Ally list that enables the Project to identify allies [in continuing care settings].

 How to get involved: In order to become an Ally, you must first have the desire to support and work with lesbian, gay, bisexual and transgender youth.
-The next step is fill out the online application (http://gfrog.ca/allycard/).
+The next step is filling out the online application (http://gfrog.ca/allycard/).
 This may take a while but being an Ally is worth it!
 If you do not have access to the Internet we can provide you with a paper copy.
 This application comes with a contract to fill out stating that you understand what being an Ally means and the importance of being a member of the program.
 Once approved you are sent an Ally card to display in your work area, information, and a copy of your contract.
-You will also gain access to our Ally website area where you will be updated on the newest resources, events and training opportunities.
+You will also gain access to our Ally Web site area where you will be updated on the newest resources, events and training opportunities.

 The Ally program is open to all who work with [LGBT people], have them in their lives, or see them as part of their overall work.
 The Program is province wide.

-Benefits of being an Ally: Allies gain access to our Ally website area that includes up to date information, resources and training opportunities.
+Benefits of being an Ally: Allies gain access to our Ally Web site area that includes up to date information, resources and training opportunities.
 Allies are also eligible for discounts on any training sessions hosted by the Youth Project.
 As an Ally you make yourself visible to LGBT [Elders] who may not otherwise know who is safe.
 You also make yourself visible to the Youth Project so that we can let youth know you are there.
 Being an Ally joins you with other Allies in your work setting and around the province.
 Together you can work for change, share in development opportunities and look to one another for support.
 Being an Ally sends a strong message that you respect LGBT people.

-4. PROFOUNDLY INVISIBLE: PRIVACY AND INTIMACY RIGHTS AND POLICIES
+4. Profoundly Invisible: Privacy, Intimacy Rights, Policies